tarunjr/naima/README.md

 System improves over time in following manner:-
 * Experts update the system with more knowledge as they review the cases.
 * Latest medical data curated periodically to improve examination process.
-* Treatment outcomes will be feedback to the system in near realitime to finetune and localize.
+* Treatment outcomes will be feedback to the system in near realtime to finetune and localize.

 ## System Architecture